The National Museum of the American Indian

-Lunch: Meet in the lobby at noon for a short walk to Flavors - 27 Whitehall St.
+Lunch: Meet in the lobby at noon for a short walk (location to be confirmed on Saturday) to Flavors - 27 Whitehall St.

 Afternoon: 1 PM - Back sketching at the museum

-Show and Tell: 3:00 PM - A short walk to Murphy’s Tavern at 6 Stone St, (212) 425-1700 where we will share drawings, good stories and a snack or refreshments if you're so inclined.
+Show and Tell: 3:00 PM - A short walk to (location to be confirmed on Saturday) Murphy’s Tavern at 6 Stone St, (212) 425-1700 where we will share drawings, good stories and a snack or refreshments if you're so inclined.

-- Despite the metal detector I’ve brought my sketching stool with no problem.
+- Despite the metal detector I’ve brought my sketching stool numerouse times with no problem.
 A stool is always a handy item that allows you to sketch from the very best spot.

 If you can’t find us